-Kitchen designers create kitchens for clients, including cabinets, flooring, counters, and appliances.
+Kitchen designers create kitchens for clients, taking into account things like cabinets, flooring, counters and appliances.
 They use their skills to determine a client's project goals, prepare final plans and create a timeline for the project.
-Kitchen designers must make sure the kitchens are functional, convenient, comfortable, and up to building code.
-They can design residential kitchens, as well as those found in restaurants, hospitals, or cafeterias.
+Kitchen designers must make sure the kitchens are functional, convenient, comfortable and up to building code.
+They can design residential kitchens, as well as those found in restaurants, hospitals or cafeterias.

 |Education Requirements||Certification and a bachelor's degree|

 |Job Skills||Listening skills; knowledge of building codes, computer-aided drafting and design trends|